synergiclabs/t3js/docs/api/services.md

 <div class="anchor" id="Services"></div>

 # Services
-Services are Application extensions that provide new capabilities to the entire system.
+Services are Box.Application extensions that provide new capabilities to the entire system.
 The most important aspect of a service is its interface.
 Other modules and services may depend on it and so the interface must remain stable so as not to unexpectedly break code.

-Unlike modules, services can interact directly with the Application layer and may access lower level libraries such as jQuery and 3rd party plug-ins.
+Unlike modules, services can interact directly with the Box.Application layer and may access lower level libraries such as jQuery and 3rd party plug-ins.
 In general, modules should only use services to get work done.
 Therefore, plugins, such as jQuery UI, should be wrapped or abstracted by a T3 service.